Configure the authentication service

-- Select the Domain pass-through check box to enable pass-through of Active Directory domain credentials from users’ devices.
+- Select Domain pass-through to enable pass-through of Active Directory domain credentials from users’ devices.
 Users authenticate to their domain-joined Windows computers and are automatically logged on when they access their stores.
-In order to use this option, pass-through authentication must be enabled when Citrix Receiver for Windows is installed on users’ devices.
+In order to use this option, pass-through authentication must be enabled when Citrix Receiver for Windows or Citrix Workspace app for Windows is installed on users’ devices.

-- Select the Smart card check box to enable smart card authentication.
+- Select Smart card to enable smart card authentication.
 Users authenticate using smart cards and PINs when they access their stores.

-- Select the HTTP Basic check box to enable HTTP Basic authentication.
+- Select HTTP Basic to enable HTTP Basic authentication.
 Users authenticate with the StoreFront server’s IIS web server.

-- Select the Pass-through from NetScaler Gateway check box to enable pass-through authentication from NetScaler Gateway.
-Users authenticate to NetScaler Gateway and are automatically logged on when they access their stores.
+- Select Pass-through from Citrix Gateway to enable pass-through authentication from Citrix Gateway.
+Users authenticate to Citrix Gateway and are automatically logged on when they access their stores.

-To enable pass-through authentication for smart card users accessing stores through NetScaler Gateway, use the Configure Delegated Authentication task.
+To enable pass-through authentication for smart card users accessing stores through Citrix Gateway, use the Configure Delegated Authentication task.

 Configure trusted user domains

-Use the Trusted Domains task to restrict access to stores for users logging on with explicit domain credentials, either directly or using pass-through authentication from NetScaler Gateway.
+Use the Trusted Domains task to restrict access to stores for users logging on with explicit domain credentials, either directly or using pass-through authentication from Citrix Gateway.